 We could start with I could have been you and end with I could be you.

 After reviewing this and singing it, I realized that it was too complicated.
 The lines should be the same.
+It’s simpler, which is easier to learn and to sing.
 This helps people sing-a-long, especially if English is not their first language.
 Also, why make it is unnecessarily more complicated.
 The idea is essential the same.
 I could have been you really means, I could be you.
 Right now.
 Had it happened at birth, it would still be the same.
 We would still be the same.
 We are the same.
 That is the universal concept, the fundamental message of this song.

 Why be cruel to each other when it was a simple twist of fate that we are who we are?